ctDiscrete

 Abstract

-In the spirit of Merton (1969) and Samuelson (1969), we present an analytically tractable model of the effects of nonfinancial risk on intertemporal choice.
-Our simple framework can be adopted in contexts where modelers have, until now, chosen not to incorporate serious nonfinancial risk because available methods did not readily yield transparent insights.
+We present an analytically tractable model of the effects of nonfinancial risk on intertemporal choice.
+Our framework can be adopted in contexts where modelers have until now chosen not to incorporate serious nonfinancial risk because the available methods did not yield transparent insights.
 Our model produces an intuitive formula for target assets, and we show how to analyze transition dynamics using a familiar Ramsey-style phase diagram.
-Despite its starkness, we argue that our model captures the key implications of nonfinancial risk for intertemporal choice.
+Despite its starkness, the model captures many of the key implications of nonfinancial risk for intertemporal choice.

 Keywords